 9.4 Baseline Assessments

-9.4.1 Service Description
+9.4.1 Baseline Assessments Service Description

 A baseline assessment is the first step in the AT training process and must be completed before a trainer can deliver training services.

-A baseline assessment is provided in person with the trainer and customer at the same location.
-Baseline assessments cannot be provided remotely without a VR3472 approved by the VR director.

-When the Centers for Disease Control and Prevention (CDC), federal, state, and/or local governments issue health and safety protocols such as social distancing, baseline assessments can only be provided with a VR director approved VR3472, Contracted Service Modification Request.

-The VR3472 must include:

-how the service will be delivered:

-in person, remotely, or a combination thereof;

-following health and safety protocols; and

-meeting the customers individual training needs;

-justification for need of the service; and

-verification the customer has agreed to participate in the services as described above.
+Baseline assessments must be provided as indicated on the VR1884, Assistive Technology Services for Sight-Related Disabilities Referral or the service authorization.
+Remote services must be provided following VR-SFP 3.6.4.1 Remote Service Delivery.

+Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR Director using the VR3472, Contracted Service Modification Request for Blind and Visually Impaired Services before the change is implemented.
+The approved VR3472 must be maintained in the provider’s customer case file.
+For more information refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

+For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 If the baseline assessment information is missing from the EAS report or Basic Consultation report, or if the assessment is over one year old, the trainer must contact the VR counselor to obtain a copy of the customer's valid baseline assessment.
 If the customer was not assessed, or if the assessment has expired, the trainer must obtain a valid service authorization from the VR counselor to administer the baseline assessment before training the customer.